jesse-wei/SAPsim/README.md

     - For example, 254 = `0xFE` is Mnemonic `F`, Arg `E`.
     - 10 = `0x0A` is Mnemonic `0`, Arg `A`.
 You may not omit the leading 0.
 - Programs run until they `HLT` or until an [Exception](src/utils/exceptions.py) is raised.
 Infinite loops are possible, of course.
-- Real SAP programs don't have comments, but comments are allowed and encouraged in the `Comments` column of the `.csv` programs!
 - These are the same rules a SAP computer implemented by hardware has to follow.
   - > "This is a feature, not a bug"